 Here's some ideas on how to create scope:

 - Be detailed-oriented and look for bugs - When you work at a massive company like Apple, there are bound to be thousands of bugs lying around in the products.
 If you work on something user-facing, use it yourself and pay close attention.
-This is how I found a multi-million dollar bug in Instagram.
-After I found the bug, I expanded its scope, and it was a big help getting me from mid-level to senior.
+This is how I found a massive bug in Instagram to save the company $1M+ per year: [Case Study] Solving A Multi-Million $$ Instagram Bug.
+After I found the bug, I expanded its scope, and it was a big help getting me from mid-level to senior (E4 -> E5).

 - Play around with competitor products - Again, this is more relevant if you work on something consumer facing.
 If a competitor has a feature and it's doing well, you can just propose building it on your side as well.
 There was a very talented engineer who did this back at Instagram Ads by suggesting TikTok features.